zhouyu102030/open-box/docs/en/index.rst

 ---------------

-Targeting at openness and advancing the AutoML ecosystem, we have also released another open-source project.
+Targeting at openness and advancing the AutoML ecosystem, we have also released other open-source projects.

 -  `MindWare <https://github.com/PKU-DAIR/mindware>`__: an
    open-source system that provides end-to-end ML model training and inference capabilities.